 Nonrecurring charges--Genius acquisition.
-On May 4, 1998, the Company entered into an agreement with Genius CAD Software GmbH ("Genius"), a German limited liability company to purchase various mechanical computer-aided-design ("CAD") software applications and technologies (the "acquisition").
-In consideration for this acquisition, the Company paid Genius approximately \$69 million in cash.
+On May 4, 1998, Autodesk entered into an agreement with Genius CAD Software GmbH ("Genius"), a German limited liability company to purchase various mechanical computer-aided-design ("CAD") software applications and technologies (the "acquisition").
+In consideration for this acquisition, Autodesk paid Genius approximately \$69 million in cash.
 The acquisition has been accounted for using the purchase method of accounting.
-In connection with the acquisition, the Company recorded a charge for in-process research and development of \$13.1 million, all of which was recorded in the quarter ended July 31, 1998.
+In connection with the acquisition, the Company recorded a charge for in-process research and development of \$13.1 million, all of which was recorded during the three months ended July 31, 1998.